Technigo/project-news-site/README.md

 - 🎉😎 This is my first time building a responsive page, learned about media queries.
 - The logo has a small shaking animation, when implementing it I learned a bit about keyframes.
 - Deep dive into semantic HTML, CSS hover effects and Flexbox.
+- Also learned about the CSS order property, which I used to fix the different navigation bars.
 - Learned a lot about default styling that some browsers apply and how we might need to override them to get the results we want.
 - The more I build projects, the better I become at planning efficient CSS selectors (yay!~~ 💖💪)